neatComponents runs as an entirely web-based service, on Windows.

 Why only Windows?

-We firmly believe that graphic designers and web developers should not need to code individual components, manage databases, or manipulate web servers to create websites and web-applications.
+We firmly believe that graphic designers and business app developers should not need to code individual components, manage databases, or manipulate web servers to create websites and web-applications.

 And remember - once installed, ALL future configuration, design and build is direct from your browser in whatever operating system you prefer.